 University of Cape Town

-Despite extensive research, the cause of Alzheimer’s disease is still not known.
-Amyloid protein accumulates in the brain of those with Alzheimer’s disease, however we do not know why the body produces amyloid to start with.
+The cause of Alzheimer’s disease is still not known.
+Amyloid protein accumulates in the brain of those with Alzheimer’s disease, however it is not known why the body produces amyloid.
 Whilst not yet proven, it has been proposed that amyloid is a response to inflammation and infection in our brains, trying to patch up damaged areas as we grow older.
-Examining older people with HIV provides a unique opportunity to test this theory.
+Examining older people with HIV will provide a unique opportunity to test this theory.

-Following the remarkable success of antiretroviral treatment, people with HIV are now living into older age.
-A recent study found 5% of people over 70 years old in South Africa are living with HIV.
+Following the remarkable success of antiretroviral treatment, people with HIV are now living into older age (5% of people over 70 years old in some areas of South Africa live with HIV).
 HIV can affect the brain, leading to chronic inflammation.
-It is not yet known whether this leads to a higher risk of Alzheimer’s disease for older people with HIV.
-If it does, this suggests something important about the cause of Alzheimer’s disease, which could lead to treatment or prevention for this devastating condition.
+It is not yet known whether this leads to a higher risk of Alzheimer’s disease for older people living with HIV.
+If it does, this suggests something important about the cause of Alzheimer’s disease, which could lead to its treatment or prevention.

-Professor Nightingale has designed a case-control study of 250 people over 70 years of age.
-Half will be people living with HIV (cases) and the other half will be HIV-negative people from a similar background (controls).
-The hypothesis is that those with HIV will have more amyloid protein in the brain as indicated by spinal fluid tests, and a higher prevalence of Alzheimer’s disease.
+Sam has designed a study of 250 people over the age of 70.
+Half will be people living with HIV and the other half will be HIV-negative people from a similar background.
+The hypothesis is that those with HIV will have more amyloid protein in the brain as indicated by spinal fluid tests, and a higher risk of Alzheimer’s disease.